cse-labs/res-edge-labs/README.md

 ## Create a Codespace

-> You can use the same Codespace for any of the labs

-- From the repo created in the previous step
+> Create a Codespace from the repo you created.
+You can use the same Codespace for any of the labs.
+Note: make sure you create a codespace from the created repo, not the template repo.

 - Click the `<> Code` button
   - Make sure the Codespaces tab is active
 - Click `Create Codespace on main`
 - After about 1 minute, you will have a GitHub Codespace running with a complete Kubernetes Developer Experience!

 ## Environment variables